 The Bank may pay dividends on its stock, with consent or non-objection from the OCC and the Federal Reserve Board, among other things, if its regulatory capital would not thereby be reduced below the applicable regulatory capital requirements.

 NOTE 11.
 EMPLOYEE BENEFIT PLANS

-The following summarizes information related to the Synchrony benefit plans and our remaining obligations to GE related to certain of their plans.
+The following summarizes information related to the Synchrony benefit plans and our remaining obligations to General Electric Company and its subsidiaries ("GE") related to certain of their plans.

 Savings Plan